Blaze Jordan

-Blaze Jordan (born December 19, 2002) is an American professional baseball first baseman and third baseman in the St. Louis Cardinals organization.
+Blaze Jordan (born December 19, 2002) is an American professional baseball third baseman and first baseman for the St. Louis Cardinals of Major League Baseball (MLB).
+He made his MLB debut in 2026.

 Amateur career

 Jordan rose to prominence as a child when he went viral after hitting a 395 ft home run at Globe Life Park in Arlington at age 11 and a 500 ft home run at age 13.
 In eighth grade, he committed to play college baseball at Mississippi State University.
 He attended DeSoto Central High School in Southaven, Mississippi.

 In 2019, he hit .440 with ten home runs and 46 RBIs.
 Following the season, he reclassified from the class of 2021 to the class of 2020.
 That summer, he won the 2019 High School Home Run Derby at Progressive Field, hitting a total of 27 home runs over three rounds.
 He also played in the Under Armour All-America Baseball Game and the Perfect Game All-American Classic.
 In 2020, his senior year, he batted .422 with six doubles, five triples and four RBIs before the season was cancelled due to the COVID-19 pandemic; he was named the Gatorade Mississippi Baseball Player of the Year.